xiashj96/PBR-Renderer/README.md

 # PBR Render

 This is a demo of [physically based rendering](https://en.wikipedia.org/wiki/Physically_based_rendering) written in C++ and OpenGL.
 A lot of the source codes are adapted from the popular OpenGL tutorial website [learnopengl.com](https://learnopengl.com/).
-A graphics card that supports OpenGL 3.3+ is required to run this demo, so be sure to update your graphics driver if you run into any issue.
+A graphics card that supports OpenGL 3.3+ is required to run this demo.
 Below are several screenshots of the program.

 ![](Screenshot_1.png)